Peter Gabriel (1980 album): Recording and production

 Robert Fripp's guitar parts raised concerns that they were uncommercial.

 "I Don't Remember" had been performed on Gabriel's 1978 tour for his second studio album.
 An earlier studio version was to be the A-side of the first 7" single released in advance of the album by Charisma in Europe and Japan, but a Charisma executive thought Robert Fripp's guitar solos were not radio-friendly.
 This earlier version wound up as the B-side of the advance "Games Without Frontiers" single instead in those territories.
 It was included on the B-sides-and-rarities compilation Flotsam And Jetsam, released in 2019.
 The album version of this song appeared as the A-side of a 12" single in the United States and Canada.
 Lillywhite contacted Dave Gregory to overdub some guitars on "I Don't Remember" and "Family Snapshot".
-Gregory retuned his guitar on "I Don't Remember" to play open chords on the downbeats during the verses.
+Gregory retuned his instrument to play open chords on the downbeats during the verses of "I Don't Remember" and played power chords during the choruses.
 When Gabriel was demonstrating the chord progression for "Family Snapshot", he accidentally played Gregory an earlier version that had been recorded in a different key.

 Paul Weller, who was recording with his band the Jam in a nearby studio, contributed guitar to "And Through the Wire".
 Gabriel had previously said of the Jam, "I like them a lot.
 They're one of the new groups who have written the best songs.
 They're really very good."
-He believed Weller's intense guitar style was ideal for the track.
+He believed the other two guitarists he was working with at the time, Fripp and David Rhodes, struggled to get the rhythm guitar to his specifications and said that Weller's guitar style was ideal for the track.

 Commenting on his lyrics, Gabriel jokingly summarised the album's themes as "the history of a decaying mind".
 He added: "State of mind was definitely an area of interest at the time of writing it, but I never really set out with a concept.
 It was merely different songs, which perhaps have fitted into one particular slant."
 Of "No Self Control", he said: "That's something which I've observed in myself and in other people… In a state of depression, you have to turn on the radio, or switch on the television, go to the fridge and eat, and sleeping is difficult."